tabular-io/iceberg-kafka-connect/docs/design.md

 #### Source topic

 The offsets for the source topic are managed by the workers.
-A worker sends its data files events and also commits the source offsets to a sink-managed consumer group within a Kafka transaction.
+A worker sends its data files events and also commits the source offsets to the Kafka Connect consumer group within a Kafka transaction.
 All control topic consumers have isolation set to read only committed events.
 This ensures that files sent to the coordinator correspond to the source topic offsets that were stored.

 The Kafka Connect managed offsets are kept in sync during flushes.
 The reason behind having a second consumer group, rather than only using the Kafka Connect consumer group, is to ensure that the offsets are committed in a transaction with the sending of the data files events.
 The Kafka Connect consumer group cannot be directly updated as it has active consumers.

-When a task starts up, the consumer offsets are initialized to those in the sink-managed consumer group rather than the Kafka Connect consumer group.
-The offsets in the Kafka Connect consumer group are only be used if offsets in the sink-managed group are missing.
-The offsets in the sink-managed group are the source of truth.

 #### Control topic